Wage & employment contract

 In addition to this 10.6%, there is also the contribution to unemployment insurance.

-Your employer takes care of everything: he deducts half of your contributions (5.3%) directly from your salary and transfers them to the compensation office.
+Your employer takes care of everything: he deducts half of your contributions (5.3%) directly from your salary and transfers them to the compensation fund.

-In Switzerland, all people must be insured against accidents.
+In Switzerland, everyone must be insured against accidents.
 Employers are obliged to insure all employees with accident insurance:

 - If you are employed, you are registered with an accident insurance company through your employer.
 An insurance premium will be deducted from your salary.
 This also applies to people who work at home and to trainees.

 - If you work less than 8 hours a week or are self-employed, you must take out accident insurance yourself.
-You can take this out as an add-on with your health insurance.
+You can also take this out with your health insurance company.
 Check your health insurance policy.

-- If you are registered as unemployed and receive unemployment benefit, you are automatically insured with Suva .
-The insurance premium is deducted from the unemployment benefit.
+- If you are registered as unemployed and receive unemployment benefits, you are automatically insured with Suva .
+The insurance premium is deducted from unemployment benefits.

-Employees and the self-employed can receive family allowances.
+Employees and self-employed persons can receive family allowances.

-You must submit your application for family allowances at the following locations:
+You must submit the application for family allowances at the following locations:

-- as an employee: via your employer at the employer's Familienausgleichskasse FAK
+- as an employee: via your employer at the Familienausgleichskasse FAK

-- if you are self-employed: at the Ausgleichskasse to which you are affiliated
+- as a self-employed person: at the Ausgleichskasse to which you are affiliated

 Family allowances for employees